Dinosaur Contemporaries

 An artist rendition of a Late Jurassic pond, showing a small crocodilian, a lizard, several frogs, turtles, and a salamander.

 Not every animal that lived in the Late Jurassic Morrison ecosystem was a dinosaur.
-Tiny creatures also shared their habitat.
+Amphibians, turtles, non-dinosaur reptiles, insects, and small mammals also shared their habitat.

 NPS / Bob Walters and Tess Kissinger

-There were many creatures who lived in the Age of Dinosaurs that weren't dinosaurs themselves.
-In the Carnegie Quarry, scientists found evidence of other creatures who shared the dinosaurs' habitat.
-Hidden among the bones of giants were thousands of clams, tiny skeletons from non-dinosaur reptiles, fragments of amphibians, fossilized plants bearing evidence of insects, and even a partial skull of a small mammal.
-Thanks to these special finds, scientists were able to develop a much clearer picture of the Morrison ecosystem that the dinosaurs of Dinosaur and their tiny contemporaries called home.
+There were many critters living in the Age of Dinosaurs that weren't dinosaurs themselves.
+In the Carnegie Quarry and in same-aged rocks around the park, scientists found evidence of other creatures who shared the dinosaurs' habitat.
+Hidden among the bones of these giant reptiles were thousands of clams.
+There were also tiny skeletons from non-dinosaur reptiles, fragments of amphibians, fossilized plants bearing evidence of insects, and even a partial skull from a small mammal.
+Thanks to these special finds, scientists were able to develop a much clearer picture of the Morrison ecosystem that the dinosaurs and their tiny contemporaries called home.

 The Morrison Ecosystem

 The dinosaurs of the Carnegie Quarry were found in the Brushy Basin member of the Morrison Rock Formation.
 Today, that rock layer is made of sandstone, but back in the Late Jurassic Period (about 150 million years ago), it was just sand.
 At that time, northeastern Utah was home to a vast, flat floodplain.
 Fossilized unionid clams in the rock layer provide evidence that a system of braided freshwater rivers flowed through this area.
 Fossilized cycads and ferns indicate that the climate was wamer and more humid than it is today.
 Dinosaurs roamed the landscape, but they weren't alone.
-Mixed among the huge bones, scientists have found evidence of the dinosaurs' contemporaries, who shared their lush habitat.
-These include frogs, salamanders, crocodilians, turtles, and even small mammals.
+Mixed among the huge bones, scientists have found evidence of the dinosaurs' contemporaries.
+These included frogs, salamanders, crocodilians, turtles, and even small mammals.

 A drawing of several clams with their shells open.